 If you wander around to the back side of River Street, you’ll find the beautiful Factors Walk area, which is one of my favorite spots in the entire city!

-Factors Walk is easily one of the most unique places to take pictures in the Historic District.
 The bridge above is a popular spot for wedding portraits and graduation shots.
-It looks prettiest in April when the Confederate Jasmine is in full bloom.
-That’s when I took this shot.
+It looks prettiest during April when the jasmine is in full bloom.

 Related Reading: 11 Photos That Will Make You Want to Visit Factors Walk